jasoncalalang/tf-cbr/README.md

-# HSBC-HK VPC Replica with Context-Based Restrictions (CBR)
+# Company VPC Replica with Context-Based Restrictions (CBR)

-This Terraform project recreates the `hsbc-hk` VPC infrastructure in IBM Cloud with enhanced security through Context-Based Restrictions (CBR).
+This Terraform project recreates the `company-vpc` VPC infrastructure in IBM Cloud with enhanced security through Context-Based Restrictions (CBR).
 The project uses a two-phase deployment architecture for better risk management and modular deployments.

 ## 📋 Two-Phase Architecture Overview

 This project deploys infrastructure in two distinct phases for better risk management and modularity:

 ### Phase 1: VPC Infrastructure Foundation
-- **1 VPC** (`hsbc-hk-replica`) in the `jp-tok` region
+- **1 VPC** (`company-vpc`) in the `jp-tok` region
 - **3 Address Prefixes** across three availability zones
 - **3 Subnets** with appropriate CIDR blocks and zone distribution
 - **2 Public Gateways** in zones jp-tok-2 and jp-tok-3